node-fetch/node-fetch/README.md

 [![npm version][npm-image]][npm-url]
 [![build status][travis-image]][travis-url]

-A light-weight module that brings window.fetch to node.js
+A light-weight module that brings `window.fetch` to node.js

 # Motivation

-I like the notion of Matt Andrews' [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch): it bridges the API gap between client-side and server-side http requests, so developers have less to worry about.
+I really like the notion of Matt Andrews' [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch): it bridges the API gap between client-side and server-side http requests, so developers have less to worry about.

-But I believe the term [isomorphic](http://isomorphic.net/) is generally misleading: it gives developers a false sense of security that their javascript code will run happily on both controlled server environment as well as uncontrollable user browsers.
+But I think the term [isomorphic](http://isomorphic.net/) is generally misleading: it gives developers a false sense of security that their javascript code will run happily on both controlled server environment as well as uncontrollable user browsers.
 When the latter is only true for a small subset of modern browsers, not to mention quirks in native implementation.

 Instead of implementing `XMLHttpRequest` in node to run browser-specific [fetch polyfill](https://github.com/github/fetch), why not go from node's `http` to `fetch` API directly?
-Node has native stream support, your browserify build targets (browsers) don't, so underneath they are going to be vastly different anyway.
+Node has native stream support, browserify build targets (browsers) don't, so underneath they are going to be vastly different anyway.

-IMHO, it's safer to be aware of javascript runtime's strength and weakness, than to assume they are a unified platform under a stable spec.
+IMHO, it's safer to be aware of javascript runtime's strength and weakness, than to assume they are a unified platform under a singular spec.

-Hence `node-fetch`.
+Hence `node-fetch`, minimal code for a `window.fetch` compatible API.

 # Features